John Craske: Invalid life

 They returned to Dereham in 1921 to find their rented house in Norwich Road was not available and the shop had been sold as the owner had died.
 A smaller shop at 21 Norwich Street had been bought by the family but there was no room for them as Robert and his wife Carrie were living in the rooms above the shop.
 Craske took that to heart.

 In 1923 Laura bought an unfurnished cottage in Wiveton for £100 down, with £70 she borrowed from Robert.
 She undertook to pay back £5 a week.
 She sent home for some furniture and was surprised when all her belongings were sent.
 Craske’s mother stayed with them for the first three months they were there and the brothers visited at weekends.
 During the time at Wiveton they bought a ship’s boat and Craske cut the sails, Laura made them on her sewing machine.
-They used to go out on the ebb and come back by the flow and Craske steadily improved in health although he was still confined to a wheelchair.
+They used to go out on the ebb and come back by the flow and Craske steadily improved in health although he still used a wheelchair.

 Laura would take him for long walks four miles in each direction along the coastal path.
 Craske began to make and sell model boats and began to be able to walk a little.
 Some Americans staying at Sheringham bought two model boats.